midoru0121/CordovaAndroidStudioTemplate/README.md

 # CordovaAndroidStudioTemplate

-> The personal template to start develop with cordova immediately.
+> The personal template to start developing with Cordova.

 ###Usage